dwarvesf/playground/AI/copilots/projects-operations.md

 ### 1. Monthly Project Report Copilot

 This copilot specializes in analyzing project data and generating comprehensive monthly reports.
+We've written up a detailed use case [here](../../Data/project-report-use-case.md).
 It helps teams by:

 - Aggregating project metrics and KPIs
 - Identifying key achievements and milestones